ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 }
 ```

-##### Stub with multiple values to return sequentially for each function call with a resource method
+#### Stub with multiple values to return sequentially for each invocation of the resource

 ***main_test.bal***

-Similar to other object methods, the resource method also can return a value from a sequence of values during method invocation.
+Similar to other object methods, the resource also can return a value from a sequence of values during method invocation.

->**Note:** `withArguments` and `withPathParameters` functions do not support with `thenReturnSequence`.
+>**Note:** `withArguments` and `withPathParameters` functions are not supported with `thenReturnSequence`.

 ```ballerina
 @test:Config {}